s0l0ist/node-seal/USAGE.md

 // Encode data to a PlainText
 const plainTextA = batchEncoder.encode(
-  Int32Array.from([1,2,3]) // This could also be a Uint32Array
+  Int32Array.from([1, 2, 3]) // This could also be a Uint32Array
 )

 // An encryptor and decryptor also accept a cihperText and plainText
 // optional parameter.
 If not provided, an encryptor will
 // return a new cipherText and a decyprtor will return a new plainText.
 // If the optional parameter is specified, it will be modified and both
-// methods will return an undefined.
+// methods will return void.
 // Ex:
 //
 // // Create a plainText
-// const cipherTextA = Morfix.CipherText()
+// const cipherTextA = seal.CipherText()
 //
 // //... some time later ...
 //